vplauzon/app-gateway/vmss-path-routing-windows/README.md

 Note that this template installs simple HTML in VM Scale Set VMs using Desired State Configuration (DSC).

-This template supports VM scale sets of up to 1,000 VMs, and uses Azure Managed Disks.
+This template supports VM scale sets of up to 1,000 VMs (non single placement) and uses Azure Managed Disks.

 In order to test the routing, you need to find the URL to the AppGateway-IP public IP.
 Let's say this is http://0dd86922-82a7-4a4a-bc22-720d8e5a2dc7.cloudapp.net/, then: